 We plan for the Forum to meet formally at Harvard at least once each year.
 Preliminary work has already taught us the value of having far more frequent informal sessions as we learn to do this work well.
 So far the planning process has already included more than six sessions among faculty and administrators from the three round one campuses.
 We anticipate actual results by the fall of 2016.
 Harvard will convene a national conference to share these results in 2017.

 There are several beneficiaries.
 First are the participating universities, where each campus will clearly benefit from what it learns about its own First Gen students and the effectiveness of its own support services.
 Second, the participating universities, four in the first round and then many more in the second round, will learn from both the successful and the unsuccessful experiences of other selective universities.
 Third is the higher education system in America, which clearly benefits from an infusion of fresh and innovative thinking about how to best serve First Gen students.
 Over time, even though this Forum begins solely by engaging highly selective universities, we will not be surprised if other campuses of all types find some of the ideas helpful to adopt for their own students.

-Enhancing educational achievement broadly in U.S. public schools has become more important as American students must increasingly compete in a global labor market.
+Enhancing educational achievement broadly in American universities has become more important as American students must increasingly compete in a global labor market.
 Walter Gale Professor of Education Richard Light, along with former M-RCBG Senior Fellow Thomas Healey, established the Young Faculty Leaders Forum to tackle this challenge.
-With generous support from donors at Goldman Sachs, two anonymous donors, and a grant from the Hewlett Foundation, the Forum has convened six two-day sessions at the Kennedy School, bringing together young, innovative thinkers from 16 of America’s leading universities between 2005 and 2009.
-One initiative developed by group members has already been successfully launched in three of the nation’s largest and most diverse school districts.
+With generous support from donors at Goldman Sachs, two anonymous donors, and a grant from the Hewlett Foundation, the Forum will convene six two-day sessions at the Kennedy School, bringing together young, innovative thinkers from 16 of America’s leading universities between 2016-2019.